jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 When we examine linguistic diversity through the lens of technological evolution, fascinating patterns emerge.
 Countries with numerous living languages have a lower HDI.
 In Papua New Guinea, with over 840 living languages...
 The regions of the world with the most living langauges have the worst HDI scores.

 Because we are learning how much technology controls human fates the reason becames clear.
 Technological ecosystems need to grow and expand based on their own rationals and reasons.
 Humans merely create and operate the tools and any hindrance on our part, from a person's dislike of a new technology to a person's inability to talk to their neighbor, is an unnatural obstacle.
-For example, flowers advertise the status of their necter to polinators via ultraviolet patterns in their pedals.
+For example, flowers advertise the status of their necter to polinators via ultraviolet patterns in their petals.
 The visual, chemcial, audio communications inside a biological ecosystem are humongeous.
 A person not being able to collaborate with their neighors technology because of no common language is like an ecosystem that cannot communicate.
 Bees don't know which flowers to visit.
 Squirells cannot tell which tree nuts are ripe.
 Birds do not know when to migrate for the seasons.

 This is where lingua francas—common languages adopted for practical communication—become critical technological adaptations.
 English has emerged as a global technological lingua franca, enabling scientists in Japan, programmers in Brazil, and engineers in India to collaborate seamlessly.
 It functions like a universal translation protocol, allowing knowledge to flow across previously isolated human linguistic networks.